 - Valid passport or other form of identification

 - Proof of enrollment at the EUR

-- If already available: proof of registration at the municipality (BSN-number)
+- Proof of registration at the municipality (BSN-number)

 Find more information about the locations of the Rabobank (only in Dutch).